swj0419/in-context-pretraining/README.md

 # in-context-pretraining

 ## Installation
-Add faiss as a submodule when cloning the repo (we require the OIVFBBS code that is not included in the conda package in the demos folder):
+Add faiss as a submodule when cloning the repo (we require the (faiss OIVFBBS code)[https://github.com/facebookresearch/faiss/tree/main/demos/offline_ivf] that is not included in the faiss conda package in the demos folder):

 ```
 git clone https://github.com/swj0419/in-context-pretraining.git